subsquid/docs/docs/sdk/reference/store/typeorm.md

 ## `TypeormDatabase` constructor arguments

 The argument of the `TypeormDatabase` class constructor may have the following fields:
-* `stateSchema: string`: the name of the [database schema](https://www.postgresql.org/docs/current/sql-createschema.html) that the processor uses to persist its status (currently just the highest reached block number).
+* `stateSchema: string`: the name of the [database schema](https://www.postgresql.org/docs/current/sql-createschema.html) that the processor uses to persist its status (hash + height of the highest reached block).
 Useful for making sure that each processor uses its own state schema when running multiple processors against the same database (e.g. in a multichain setting).
 Default: `'squid_processor'`.
 * `isolationLevel: 'SERIALIZABLE' | 'READ COMMITTED' | 'REPEATABLE READ'`: sets the [transaction isolation level](https://www.postgresql.org/docs/current/transaction-iso.html) of processor transactions.
 Default: `'SERIALIZABLE'`.
 * `supportHotBlocks: boolean`: controls the support for hot blocks.
 Necessary in all squids that must be able to handle short-lived [blockchain forks](https://en.wikipedia.org/wiki/Fork_(blockchain)).
 That includes all squids that index chain data in near-real time using RPC endpoints.
 Default: `true`.
 * `projectDir: string`: the folder where `TypeormDatabase` will look for the TypeORM model definition (at `lib/model`) and for migrations (at `db/migrations`).
 Default: `process.cwd()`.